Robert Hazard — August 21, 1948 – August 5, 2008

 In 1981, I moved with my parents from Iowa to Wilmington, DE, and I enrolled at the University of Delaware to attend my sophomore year later in the spring.
 Sometime in the summer, I heard a new song on a Philly radio station called “Change Reaction,” and I thought it was a new release by David Bowie.
 It wasn’t until my classmates schooled me about a local band called Robert Hazard & the Heroes that I realized it was fairly common for local radio to play some up-and-coming local bands during regular airtime, but the sophistication of songs coming from this band in particular immediately blew my mind.

-I graduated from the University in the summer of 1984, and I spent the next four years unsuccessfully trying to put my own band together when a friend told me of a general audition that was printed in the Philadelphia Inquirer.
-Hazard was looking to overhaul his band, and I heeded the call in the summer of 1988.
-There were about 50 or so tragically-hip guitarists who showed up.
+I graduated from the University in the summer of 1984, and I spent the next two years unsuccessfully trying to put my own band together when a friend told me of a general audition that was printed in the Philadelphia Inquirer.
+Hazard was looking to overhaul his band, and I heeded the call in the summer of 1986.
+There were about 100 or so tragically-hip guitarists who showed up.
 I stood in line with them while they sprayed their hair with Aquanet and practiced their guitar chops.

 When it was my turn, I sat alone in a room with Hazard and two guitar amps.
 He asked me to play some of his songs with no accompaniment and then he strummed along on some new songs he was writing.
 Two of the tunes were named “Walking on the Moon,” and “Wild Life.”
 I remember telling him that the Police already had one called “Walking on the Moon” and the Talking Heads currently had a hit called “Wild Life.”
 He seemed genuinely baffled, as was I that he hadn’t heard of these very well-known songs.